edbratt/preamble/README.md

 # My Custom Terms of Use

-This would be the some standard preamble...
-_By doing ... you agree ... and so on._
+_This could be used for a standard preamble... e.g. By doing ... you agree ... and so on._

 **Those terms are displayed as soon as you hit the URL of the repo!**